Sharkhacks21/ikea-the-game/README.md

 The tagline is a play on the word meet, referencing Ikea's famous Swedish Meatballs

 ## How to play
+Just the UP, DOWN and RIGHT arrows to help blahaj get through the many Ikea showrooms!

 ## Installation
+Clone this repo and run main to play!

 # Credits
 ## Image credits